tonytvo/blog-generator/content/blog/asset-allocation-summary/index.md

   - 3 Reasons to change your AA
     - Financial goal is well within reach
     - You realize you will not need all your money during your lifetime
-    - You risk tolerance isn't what you thought it was
+    - Your risk tolerance isn't what you thought it was
   - Any AA changes should require deep thinking and even-handed judgement.
 Don't make changes during times of duress

 - Allocate our investments across multiple asset classes to reduce overall portfolio risk
 - Invest broadly within each class to eliminate the risk of owning any single security
-- Keep your costs down including taxes
+- Keep your costs down, including taxes
 - Rebalance periodically

 - AA The Three-Step Approach